Popular, flexible no wonder Millermatic 135s are still sought after and used.

 Amazon is quite a good source of replacement parts and consumables.
-I've taken some time and done some research on your behalf to make your search a bit quicker.

-I've only included Miller Electric manufactured parts, though there is a whole raft of compatible suppliers of replacement MIG guns, liners and the like available to try.
+You’ll find Miller Electric manufactured parts, though there is a whole raft of compatible suppliers of replacement MIG guns, liners and the like available to try.

 It is also worth checking direct on the Miller Electric site.